linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Financial Risk Analysis.md

 - Decline in employee productivity (job hunting,  low morale) and/or ↑ in turnover
 - Customers' and suppliers' concerns about potential interruptions or cancellations of warranties,  parts,  service
 - Fire-sale of assets
-- Potential underinvestment (shareholders' unwilling to fund new projects since benefits will accrue to bondholders,  and since debt covenants prohibit additional borrowing)
+- Potential underinvestment (shareholders' unwilling to fund new projects since benefits will accrue to bondholders,  and since debt [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] prohibit additional borrowing)
 - Management time spent in discussions with creditors and investment bankers about refinancing and reorganization (instead of running the business)
 - Costs Of Financial Distress Likely Vary Across Industries And Over Time
 - ![](3e418c137201bf8000d09e61787f4169.png)